cnj-digital/seotamic/README.md

 # Seotamic - Statamic SEO Addon

-Statamic v4.0+ only.
-For Statamic v3 Support use the 3.0.\* releases.
+Statamic v5 only.
+For Statamic v4 use the 4.\* releases and for Statamic v3 use the 3.\* releases.
 Automatically adds a SEO tab to all your collection entries where you can fine tune SEO for every entry.
 Works perfectly with Antlers, Blade and in headless mode (PRO edition) with the Statamic REST API or GraphQL integration out of the box.

 ## Quick Antlers usage sample